Information for Real Bread business owners, their staff members, their customers and other people in their local communities.

 More information from Sustain:

-Given the very limited staffing (one person, part-time) fo the Campaign, and the speed at which the situation is developing, this page will focus on the UK, where our office, and the majority of the paying supporters of our charity’s work are based.
-Apologies that it doesn't detail the differing situations in the devolved nations, or include information from outside the UK.
+Given the very limited staffing (one person, part-time) of the Campaign, the fragmentation of - and continual changes to - restrictions and official guidance, this page focuses on the UK - and England in particular.
+This is where our office, and the majority of the paying supporters of our charity’s work are based.
+Apologies that we are unable to provide local, regional and devolved national information, or information from outside the UK.

 In England, a key source is this guidance for food businesses.